zxcwhale/android_hal_gpsbds/README.md

 # Android HAL driver for GPS and BDS
-An android HAL driver project, to support for both GPS and BDS satellites system.
+This is an GNSS HAL driver project.
+Support for both GPS and BDS satellites system.
+Also add SUPL2.0 for AGPS features.

-## Workflow
+## Basics

-1. When android system boot, it will auto load /system/hw/lib/gps.default.so
+1. This project is about to make a gps.xxxx.so lib, which loaded by android system at the booting time.
-2. gps.default.so first open gps tty and start a thread(gps_state_thread) to listen the gps tty
+2. When gps.xxxx.so is loaded, it start an new thread to listen the gnss tty.
-3. gps_state_thread will alse parse the [NMEA 0183 protocol](https://en.wikipedia.org/wiki/NMEA_0183) on gps tty
+3. The gnss device outputs navigation data in the format of [NMEA 0183 protocol](https://en.wikipedia.org/wiki/NMEA_0183) to gnss tty.
-4. When the NMEA data containing locaion info(latitude, longitude and altitude), gps_state_thread report location to framework.
-5. When the NMEA data containing satellites info(prn, azimuth, elevation, cn0 and is_used), gps_state_thread report satellites's status to framework.
+4. The gps.xxxx.so lib draw location information and satellite's status from navigation data.
+5. The gps.xxxx.so lib contains some "callback" functions, which used to report location information and satellite's status to android framework.

-## Changes
+## A little trick

 As android's original location service only support prn from 1 to 32(for it's use an int32 to hold all the satellites's in_use_fix_flag), that's only enough for GPS system.